virtualagc/virtualagc/README.md

 * Requires SuSE 10.1 or later.
 * 32 and 64-bit systems have been tested successfully.
 * The X-Window system, xterm, and gtk+ libraries must be installed.
-* You will need the normal gcc C/C++ compiler toolchain, as well as developer packages ("dev" or "devel") for wxWidgets and SDL.
+* You will need the normal gcc C/C++ compiler toolchain, as well as developer packages ("dev" or "devel") for wxWidgets, ncurses and SDL.

+On Fedora 22 or later you may encounter that the wxWidgets doesn't have the wx-config but the wx-config-3.0 utility as well as the wxrc-3.0 versus wxrc.
+Just create a symbolic link for wx-config and wxrc respectively

 ## Windows